zowe/docs-site/docs/user-guide/cli-using-using-daemon-mode.md

    You may be running mismatched versions of Zowe executable and Zowe daemon.
    ```

-- You created or updated a `zowe.env.json` file in your home directory or the path set in the `ZOWE_CLI_HOME` environment variable.
+- You created or updated the `.zowe.env.json` file in your home directory or the path set in the `ZOWE_CLI_HOME` environment variable.
 See [Configuring an environment variables file](../user-guide/cli-configuringcli-evfile) for more information.

 ## Disable daemon mode